dij0s/PETAL/thesis/bachelor_thesis.typ

 Although not quantified in this context, larger models are generally better at processing complex accumulated context and providing more coherent interpretations.
 Recent research highlights that larger language models demonstrate superior emergent reasoning and contextual integration abilities.

-This is shown in the paper _Emergent Abilities of Large Language Models_#ref(<weiEmergentAbilitiesLarge2022>), published in the _Transactions of Machine Learning Research_, in 2022.
+This is shown in the paper _Emergent Abilities of Large Language Models_ #ref(<weiEmergentAbilitiesLarge2022>), published in the _Transactions of Machine Learning Research_, in 2022.
 These capabilities are relevant for the strategy planner agent which must synthesize large context to deduce energy planning insights and recommendations.

 To support this, greater models run on _Calypso_, a sandbox infrastructure designed and reserved for students of the bachelor program.
 Nevertheless, the largest model that fits on this infrastructure (around 8 billion parameters) remains relatively small compared to state-of-the-art large language models (>150 billion parameters).
-Exploring the use of -_really_- large language models in future work could yield improvements in interpretation and overall quality of the system.
+Exploring the use of -really- large language models in future work could lead to improvements in interpretation and overall quality of the system.
-#highlight("TODO: mettre un exemple prompt mixin résutlats??")

 Furthermore, a strong limitation of the solution is the inability of the user to provide and induce bias in the system#footnote("While no extensive jailbreaking or bias testing was conducted, all attempts made during the development process to introduce bias into the system were unsuccessful.").